Facebook Commenting Platform: Pros and Cons For Businesses

 JUNE 19, 2012

 During our stay there, we ended up having a conversation about blog comments and replying to them.
 He figures he’s had his say by doing that and the comments are for everyone else to have their say.
-Valeria, who is one of the smartest people I know, rarely gets any comments, but her blog is one of the go-tos for nearly everyone in marketing.
-You see, he writes to write.
+The blogger replies to every comment left on his or her blog post (Chris and me).

 Hello 2015, Goodbye Comments